openstack/api-sig/guidelines/http.rst

 * For badly formatted requests, the return code should be **400 Bad Request**.
   Do **not** use **422 Unprocessable Entity**.

+  * If the API limits the length of a property that is a collection, the return code should be **400 Bad Request** when the request exceeds the length limit.
+The client should adjust requests to achieve success, and shouldn't expect to repeat the request and have it work.
+Do **not** use **403 Forbidden** for this case, because this is different than exceeding quota -- for a subsequent request to succeed when quotas are exceeded the server environment must change.

 * If a request is made to a known resource URI, but the HTTP method used for the request is not supported for that resource, the return code should be **405 Method Not Allowed**.
 The response should include the `Allow` header